CHAPTER 6: KNOWLEDGE

 20. What is Kuhn’s view of scientific revolutions and paradigm shifts?

-21. Pick any one of the following views and give your own criticism of it in a minimum of 150 words.
+21. Short essay: pick any one of the following views in this chapter and criticize it in a minimum of 150 words.
 Pyrrhonian, Humean or Cartesian radical skepticism; the Getter problem or the no-defeater solution; the correspondence, coherence, or deflationary theory of truth or one of their criticisms; the foundationalist, coherentist, or reliabilist theory of justification or one of its criticisms; Beattie’s criticism of truth and justification relativism, or Nietzsche’s defense of them; scientific confirmation through simplicity, unification, successful prediction, or falsifiability; Kuhn’s view of scientific revolutions.

 Information about the Heaven’s Gate cult can be found at http://www.rickross.com/groups/heavensgate.html